andreagrisafi/SALTED/README.rst

 :code:`sparsify.build()`

-- Build equivariant kernels for each density channel (aLn) and project them over the RKHS as described in Ref.(4).
+- Build equivariant kernels for each density channel and project them over the RKHS as described in Ref.(4).

 :code:`rkhs.build()`